Browse by category

 This is a nice little stretch of park where we can enjoy letting our boys run around a bit.
 It’s a great stop to relax at before moving on to other activities, like the Irish Cultural Center and McClelland Library around the corner.
 The park is also adjacent to downtown’s rainbow crosswalk, the Roosevelt/Central Avenue Light Rail Station, LGBTQ+ friendly restaurants like Match Restaurant + Lounge, and our favorite staycation hotel, Found:re Phoenix.

 We have been members of the Children’s Museum for a year now, and our kids absolutely love how much there is to do.
 There are three floors, each with different activities for kids of all ages.
 The showstopper is a massive, maze-like play structure that’s two stories tall, and our boys love to explore it.

 The Science Center is truly amazing, and the activities it provides kids are endless – tons of hands-on learning for children of all ages, including the adults.
 There are always great rotating exhibits to experience too.

 This is a great area to wander with the family, located between the Children’s Museum and Science Center.
-You can tour the historic Rosson House Museum, parents can recharge at Royal Coffee Bar, or you can enjoy great food at a few of the restaurants located in the square like Pizzeria Bianco.
+You can tour the historic Rosson House Museum, or enjoy great food at Pizzeria Bianco.
 The square also hosts events and festivals throughout the year like Phoenix Flea, which is a modern market full of local hand-crafted art, vintage items, fashion and food.